bluedata-katacoda/katacoda-scenarios/Spark with Jupyter_scenario/step3.md

 <strong>"A docker file is a text file that the Docker engine understands to automatically build an image by reading the file.
 The Dockerfile consists of all the commands a user would call to assemble the desired image."</strong>
 <br>
 <br>
-Let’s go ahead and create a Dockerfile inside the newly centos folder.
+Let’s go ahead and create a Dockerfile inside the newly created centos folder.
 <br>
 For your reference, we have already created a ready Dockerfile in the ~/test directory.
 We will copy that file into the centos folder using the following command:<br>
 <br>copy that file into the centos folder using the following command:<br>
 `cp ~/test/Dockerfile ~/Spark/image/centos`{{execute}}<br>

 To view the contents of the Dockerfile, you can use vi, vim, or cat out the contents.
-To view the contents in the terminal console, execute the following command:<br>
+To view the contents in the terminal console execute the following command:<br>
 `cat ~/Spark/image/centos/Dockerfile`{{execute}}<br>

 You will now see many commands populate your terminal.
 These are the commands you would use if you were to install your application manually on a host.